wdpypere/documentation/docs/CCM/TextRender.md

             non-scalar is not converted (but any of the nested list could).

             Caveat: is preceded by `joincomma` option.

+        - unescapekey

+            Unescape all dict keys.

+        - lowerkey

+            Convert all dict keys to lowercase.

+        - upperkey

+            Convert all dict keys to uppercase.

         Other `getTree` options